Project Supervisor

 • Prepare sites and plan project-related tasks for arrival of crews

-• Manage all jobsite activities, including supervision of sub-contractors
+• Manage all job site activities including supervision of sub-contractors

-• Purchase project materials
+• Purchase building materials

 Required Qualifications